anepsha/ProspettoPizzeria/README.md

 #Prospetto Pizzeria#
-The mobile application created for ordering pizza, beverages and sides.
-Main pages contains a brief description of this application and a carousel slider with a current deals.The menu page contains list of pizzas and beveradges with a small description and price.
-Cart page contains all items that were added for checkout with total prices and avalibility to change the proudct quantity or remove it.
+This mobile application was created to order pizza, beverages and sides.
+The main page contains a brief description of this application and a carousel slider with current deals.
+The menu page contains a list of pizzas and beveradges with a brief description and price.
+The cart page contains all items that were added for checkout with total prices and avalibility to change the product quantity or remove it.

 #Built with#
 HTML5<br />